 “It activates the brake light when it senses a deceleration greater than 4.1kmh/s (2.5mph),” he says.

-So it detects deceleration even before the bike’s brake switch activates.
+So it detects deceleration even before the brake switch activates the bike’s brake light, whether they have standard bulbs, LEDs or HID lights.

 It has two modes of operation – a steady brake light signal (the same as when you press the brake lever) or a “flashing signal”.